hleclerc/Stela/README.md

 ====================
 (work in progress)

-To reduce the compilation time, Stela runs as a server with a (permanent) database containing the code for each class or method specialization.
+To reduce the compilation time, Stela runs as a server with a permanent database containing the code for each class or method specialization.

 It dramatically reduces the compilation time, giving the opportunity to rely heavily on the compile-time passes to help the user.

 To take an example, the return types are found according to the function code and the input parameters, recursively.
-With a compilation model as the C++ one, it would be impossible to generalize that (with C++ templates, each modification implies recompiling everything).
+With a compilation model as the standard C++ one, it would be impossible to generalize that with non prohibitive compilation time (with C++ templates, each modification implies that everything has to be recompiled).

-More generally, it allows for using *template everywhere*.
+More generally, it allows to use *template everywhere*.
 Actually, every function or method is template.
 Classes can of course easilly be templated.
-Of course, meta-programming is still in the game.

 Some details on the meta-programming model
 ==========================================

 Meta-programs are programs that are executed during the compilation.
 It basically helps to develop flexible stuff at no cost.
-Advanced uses include active libraries (as defined by Veldhuizen in [Active Libraries: Rethinking the roles of compilers and libraries|http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.40.8031])
+Advanced uses include active libraries (as defined by Veldhuizen in [Active Libraries: Rethinking the roles of compilers and libraries](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.40.8031))

-Within Stela, meta-program can work as with C++, with template (const) parameters and specialization, but *meta-program can actually be any code that does not depend on something known only at run time* (e.g. random values, user input...).
+Within Stela, meta-program can work as with C++, with template (const) parameters and specialization, but *meta-program can actually be any code provided that does not depend on something known only at run time* (e.g. random values, user input...).

-If you want Stela to execute code during the compilation, you can pass either
+If you want Stela to execute code during the compilation, you can either
-* declare variables with `::=`
+* declare variables with `::=` (`a ::= b` means that `a` will be equal to `b`, and the type *and* the value will be known at compile time)
-* send results to template parameters
+* send results to template class parameters (e.g. MyClass[ expr ])
 * or use the `as_a_known_value` function (which basically returns a reference on a `::=` variable)

 Example: